benunsworth/benunsworth.github.io/_posts/2025-07-27-weeknotes-july-27.md

 ## What I've been inspired by

-Juksie and the associated buzz around the [power, peril and privilege of working in the open.](https://digitalbydefault.com/2025/07/03/camp-digital-2025-working-in-the-open/) It was enough to get me past playing with static site generators (you can read about this on the [about](https://benunsworth.co.uk/about/)page) and posting content.
+Juksie and the associated buzz around the [power, peril and privilege of working in the open.](https://digitalbydefault.com/2025/07/03/camp-digital-2025-working-in-the-open/) It was enough to get me past playing with static site generators (you can read about this on the [about](https://benunsworth.co.uk/about/) page) and posting content.